 Required of all senior mathematics majors.
 A capstone course designed (1) review, unify, and extend concepts and skills developed in previous mathematics courses; (2) give students additional experience in presenting mathematical concepts in oral and written form and improving problem-solving skills; (3) assess students' comprehensive mathematical knowledge through the administration of a departmental Field Test.
 Students will be expected to achieve a satisfactory level of performance on the Field Test in order to be eligible for graduation.

-Prerequisite: Senior academic standing or by permission by instructor
+Prerequisite: Senior academic standing

 STATISTICS